csc690-spring18/Milestone-1-Proposal/README.md

 4. Users shall be able to reset their passwords as they wish.
 (16 hours, Xiayi Wang)
 5. Users shall be able to contact administrator.
 (16 hours, Xiayi Wang)

-Basic wire-frames for main feature:
+Basic wire-frames for main feature:(Wenjun Zhu)

 <a href="https://github.com/csc690-spring18/Milestone-1-Proposal/blob/master/690_WireFrame.pdf">Click here</a>